remoteintech/remote-jobs/company-profiles/intellum.md

 ## How to apply

-You can see a listing of opportunities here https://apply.workable.com/intellum-inc/ and on Intellum's LinkedIn profile.oppu Intellum's website does not seem to have a career opportunity section.
+You can see a listing of opportunities here https://apply.workable.com/intellum-inc/ and on Intellum's LinkedIn profile.
+Intellum's website does not seem to have a career opportunity section.